thunder-555/GradeChecker/README.md

 GradeChecker is compatible with all modern web browsers, including Google Chrome, Mozilla Firefox, Apple Safari, and Microsoft Edge.

-We hope that this application helps you keep track of your grades and achieve your academic goals.
-If you have any feedback or suggestions for improvement, please feel free to contact us.
+I hope that this application helps you keep track of your grades and achieve your academic goals.
+If you have any feedback or suggestions for improvement, please feel free to contact me.

 Thank you for using GradeChecker!